Right to healthcare services in Sweden

 If you are a posted employee, have been granted exemption, or work in two or more countries simultaneously, you must have form A1 with you to Denmark and Finland or E101 with you to Iceland and Norway.
 You get the form from Försäkringskassan.
 The form shows the country in which you are covered by social insurance.

-Can I be reimbursed for healthcare services for which I paid abroad?
+Can you be reimbursed for healthcare services you paid for abroad?

-To receive compensation for dental care carried out in another Nordic country, the following requirements apply:
+To receive reimbursement of costs for dental care carried out in another Nordic country, the following requirements apply:

-- the dental treatment you are planning must have been paid by the state or you would have been entitled to state dental care subsidy had you been treated in Sweden.
+- the dental treatment you are planning would have been paid by the state or you would have been entitled to state dental care subsidy had you been treated in Sweden

 - the dental treatment is performed by professional healthcare personnel.